powerof3/po3-Tweaks/README.md

 	* You need to build from the powerof3/dev branch
 	* Add this as as an environment variable `CommonLibSSEPath`
 * [CommonLibVR](https://github.com/alandtse/CommonLibVR/tree/vr)
-	* Add this as as an environment variable `CommonLibVRPath`
+	* Add this as as an environment variable `CommonLibVRPath` instead of /external

 ## User Requirements
 * [Address Library for SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/32444)
-	* Needed for SSE
+	* Needed for SSE/AE
 * [VR Address Library for SKSEVR](https://www.nexusmods.com/skyrimspecialedition/mods/58101)
 	* Needed for VR